borayetkin/KotlinProject/README.md

 # Smart Voice Recorder with Continuous VAD

-An Android application implementing continuous Voice Activity Detection (VAD) for automatic speech recording and transcription.
+A streamlined Android voice recording application with automatic speech detection, offline speech-to-text, and translation capabilities.

 ## Overview

-This application provides voice recording by continuously monitoring audio input and automatically capturing speech segments.
-Each detected speech is saved as separate audio and text files.
+This voice recorder application provides continuous Voice Activity Detection (VAD) for automatic speech recording and transcription.
+The app features a clean two-screen interface: voice recording with real-time audio monitoring and a file manager for playback and transcript viewing.

 ## Key Features